 Lawrence Andrews is a nationally recognized filmmaker and artist whose interests include installation, media art, and documentary.
 His works have been displayed at the Whitney Museum and the New Museum of Contemporary Art in New York City, as well as the Museum of Modern Art and the Capp Street Project in San Francisco.
 In 1997 he received a Eureka Fellowship Award, which is presented every three years to outstanding young Bay Area artists.
 San Francisco Focus magazine describes his videotapes and installations as “stark, fearless explorations of race, class, and history.”

 Professor Aptheker's historical and feminist work focuses on the U.S., with an expertise in African American women's history and a strong emphasis on women of color, race, sexuality, and movements for political, social, and economic justice.
 Her book Tapestries of Life: Women's Work, Women's Consciousness and the Meaning of Daily Experience is a classic in women's studies.
 She also has a national reputation for her pedagogical talents and as a builder of women's studies and has won many awards for her teaching.

-Professor and Chair, Biomolecular Engineering
+Professor, Biomolecular Engineering

 Professor Berman is a pioneer in the development of recombinant vaccines for AIDS and other infectious diseases and has nearly 25 years of experience in the biotechnology industry.
 He spent 15 years at Genentech, where he led research on recombinant proteins, vaccine development, and monoclonal antibodies and cofounded VaxGen, where he served as senior vice president for research and development.
 In 2004, Professor Berman cofounded Global Solutions for Infectious Diseases, a nonprofit research organization that addresses infections disease problems in the developing world.